 The Secretary of the panel is designated by the Director of OSCCR.
 The Secretary is not a voting member.
 The Secretary attends the hearing and handles all logistics, but does not participate in panel deliberations.
 After the panel reaches a conclusion, the secretary writes the panel decision explaining the panel’s reasoning based on the information provided to them by the panel.
 Each panel member reviews and approves the decision.

 The Student Hearing Panel has autonomy in their decisions.
-The Office of Student Conduct & Conflict Resolution does not have the authority to override a panel’s decision regarding the determination of responsibility or sanctions assigned.
+The Office of Student Conduct & Conflict Resolution does not have the authority to override a panel’s decision regarding the determination of responsibility or outcomes assigned.